Jonnobrow/snowplow-website/_posts/2020-05-28-more-trackers.md

 This generates another event every time an author page is visited.
 This would be useful for see which authors were most popular on the site.

+# Conclusions

+My research into custom events has led me to believe that I have explored as much as would be realistic for a simple blog.
+Without creating a schema and defining custom contexts I think what I have done is all that is possible.